Q. Which airport should I fly into for this tour?

 A. Due to the unique nature of this trip and our partnership with the expedition ship, the full deposit is non-refundable once you send it to us.

-Full payment is due 100 days prior to the tour start date.
+Full payment is due a little over three months prior to the tour start date.
 Our refund policy is covered in our Booking Terms and Conditions and is also outlined on the Registration Form that you’ll receive within 24 hours of registering with a deposit.

 Q. What’s the emergency contact info that I can give my family?